pierlui92/pierlui92.github.io/content/about.md

 Hi!

-I am a post-doctoral researcher in Computer Vision and Deep Learning at the University of Bologna under the supervision of Professor Luigi Di Stefano.
+I am a researcher in Computer Vision and Deep Learning at the University of Bologna under the supervision of Professor Luigi Di Stefano.

 I got my master and bechelor degrees in Computer Engineering in 2014 and 2017 respectively.
 In 2021, I received my PhD in Computer Science and Engineering.